Cristinini

-Cristina López Pérez (Province of Tarragona, November 15, 1989), better known as Cristinini, is a Spanish streamer and esports reporter.
+Cristina López Pérez (Province of Tarragona, November 15, 1989), better known as Cristinini, is a Spanish Twitch streamer and esports reporter.
 She is the host of the Ubeat program "Hoy No Se Sale," as well as a collaborator with Zapeando and Vodafone Yu.

-On Twitch, she has more than 2.8 million followers and more than 88 million views, placing her in eighth place among Spanish-speaking streamers with the most views on the platform.
+On Twitch, she has more than 3.2 million followers.
 On YouTube, she has more than 1.3 million subscribers on her main channel.
 She was named one of the most influential streamers in Spain according to the Forbes list in 2021, she was the fourth most watched female streamer in the world during 2021 and was the winner of the award for best esports reporter in 2021 at the Esland Awards.

 Biography

 She was born on November 15, 1989, in a town in Tarragona, Spain, and has lived most of her life in Catalonia.
 She defines herself as "largely Andalusian," thanks to her family branch in Granada.

-He studied at the University of Rovira i Virgili in Tarragona.
+She studied at the University of Rovira i Virgili in Tarragona.
 She obtained 2 degrees, 1 master's degree, and 1 higher degree.
 She has studied computer science and business administration.
 She is also fluent in five languages, including Russian and French.
 She started working in various sectors many years ago, including hotel reception, office administration jobs, and even as a sales assistant in a video game chain.

 In the esports sector, she has been a presenter and reporter for The Gaming House and presented programs on Meristation and Movistar eSports.
 After that, she dedicated all of her time to growing Twitch.
 She is also the presenter of "Hoy no se sale" for the Ubeat platform, in addition to collaborating on Zapeando and Vodafone Yu.

 Career

-Beginnings (2015-2018)
+Beginnings (2015–2018)

-She created her Youtube channel on July 19, 2015 under the name "Cristinini," a name that was devised by her friends at the time.
+She created her YouTube channel on July 19, 2015, under the name "Cristinini," a name that was devised by her friends at the time.
 She uploaded her first video, called "The World of Social Media," on April 10, 2016.

 At that time, in 2016 she decided to quit her job as an accountant to dedicate her life to the world of video games and go to work in a video game store of the GAME chain.
-She started uploading videos to the Youtube platform more regularly during those dates.
+She started uploading videos to the YouTube platform more regularly during those dates.
 Some time later she was chosen to present a section in MeriStation through a casting in which she presented herself with an original and funny idea with the characteristic video of the "Meristation rap".
 She would be in charge of writing articles and reports about videogames for the portal.